Thunderbird International Business Review

 NOTE: DO NOT UPLOAD A COVER PAGE as part of your manuscript file, or include any identifying information in the files you upload.
 A review PDF will be created from your files and for that reason the manuscript must be anonymous.
 Your personal information is entered elsewhere on the site.
 You may upload a cover page as a separate file and designate it as “material not for review.”

-Papers should be submitted in English, typed, double-spaced, 12-point font (Times New Roman preferred) with 1-inch (2.5 cm) margins.
+Papers should be submitted in English, typed, double-spaced, 12-point font (Times New Roman preferred) with 1-inch (2.5 cm) margins in Word, not as PDFs.
 An Executive Summary of not more than 150 words should be included.
 The summary should be preceded by the heading “Executive Summary.”
 The manuscript should not exceed 30 pages double spaced, including references (10,000 words).
 Only original papers, not under consideration elsewhere, will be considered or accepted and copyright of published papers will be vested in the publisher.
 Six key words should be listed.

 Acknowledgements and information on grants received can be given before the References or in a first footnote, which should not be included in the consecutive numbering of footnotes.